Kometa-Team/Kometa/docs/config/myanimelist.md

 ![Localhost Failure](localhost-fail.png)

 Copy the URL, which will be `localhost/?code=BLAH` and paste it at the prompt.

+NOTE: If you do not see an error as above but instead get taken to some seemingly random website, you probably have a webserver running on your local computer, probably from some sort of tutorial if you don't recall having set one up.
+For example, some Docker tutorials have you start up local web servers.

+You will need to stop that web server while you're doing this in order to grab that localhost URL.

 ```
 | URL: http://localhost/?code=BOING
 | Saving authorization information to /path/to/Plex-Meta-Manager/config/config.yml |